 Top tips for beginners to grow sensitive plants indoors

 New to growing cannabis indoors?
 Learning how to grow a sensitive plant like cannabis for the first time can be daunting.
-It’s easy to feel overwhelmed by all the info out there – especially as everyone is portraying a ‘perfect' result.
-Trying too many things in the beginning and not focussing on the basics can cause a lot of disappointment.

 We’ve put together the most important do’s and don’ts to help you get started and keep going with sustainable results.